-TSH stands for thyroid stimulating hormone and it is a hormone which is produced by your pituitary gland in your brain.
+TSH stands for thyroid stimulating hormone and it is a hormone that is produced by the pituitary gland in your brain.

 TSH is one of the main methods that your body uses to control and tightly regulate thyroid function and control of your body.

 The primary job of TSH, unsurprisingly, is to ‘stimulate’ your thyroid gland.

 This stimulation results in the production of thyroid hormones, primarily T3 and T4.

 Once these thyroid hormones are released into the bloodstream, they go through your body and interact with all of your cells to regulate your metabolism (1), help your body produce heat (2), help your heart beat, and your hair grow (3), and so on.

 If you have a low amount of TSH in your body then your thyroid may not be getting the proper amount of ‘stimulation’ that it needs.